adobeemeapartners/masters-at-warsaw2024/README.md

 Challenge:

 * SecurFinancial is in search of a comprehensive testing and personalization engine that can rapidly assess and provide, in real-time, the most pertinent user experience for a visitor or customer during every inbound interaction within web forms and mobile applications.
-* The existing product has limited integration with Analytics and CDP and poses obstacles for effective action and reporting in A/B testing.
+* The existing product has limited integration with analytics tooling and CDP and poses obstacles for effective action and reporting in A/B testing.

 Environments: